dduk-ddak/coding-night-live/README.md

 ## Wiki

-We have a [wiki](https://github.com/dduk-ddak/coding-night-live/wiki) page for introduction our project, installation and settings information, and some documentation.
+We have a [wiki](https://github.com/dduk-ddak/coding-night-live/wiki) page for project introduction, installation guide, and some documentation.

-And we welcome any documentation contribution.
+We welcome any documentation contribution.

-## Bug Report & contribution
+## Bug Report & Contribution

 We welcome any and all suggestions.
-Please follow our [guideline](https://github.com/dduk-ddak/coding-night-live/wiki/5.-Contributing-guide) when contributing our project.
+Please follow our [guideline](https://github.com/dduk-ddak/coding-night-live/wiki/5.-Contributing-guide) when contributing to our project.

-If you find a bug, please report it to us using the [Issues](https://github.com/dduk-ddak/coding-night-live/issues) page on GitHub.
+If you find a bug, please report it to us using the [Issues](https://github.com/dduk-ddak/coding-night-live/issues) page on GitHub, with appropriate labels(`bug`, ..)!

-And please add the appropriate Label(`bug`, ..).

 ## License
 Coding-Night-Live is licensed under the MIT license.